 Sayan Dey

 Sayan Dey is a Bengali.
-He was born and brought up in Kolkata, and he traces his ancestry to different parts of Bangladesh.
-Currently, he works as an Assistant Professor (Department of English Studies) and Vice-chair (The Committee for Research, Innovations, Consultations, and Training), at Bayan College (affiliated with Purdue University Northwest), Oman.
-He completed his postdoctoral fellowship with Wits Centre for Diversity Studies, University of Witwatersrand, Johannesburg (2021-2023).
+He was born and raised in Kolkata and traces his ancestry to various parts of Bangladesh.
+Currently, he works as an Assistant Professor and Department Chair (English Studies) and Vice Chair (The Committee for Research, Innovations, Consultations, and Training) at Bayan College (affiliated with Purdue University Northwest) in Oman.
+He completed his postdoctoral fellowship with the Wits Centre for Diversity Studies, University of Witwatersrand, Johannesburg (2021-2023).
 He is also an Associate Fellow at the Harriet Tubman Institute, York University, Canada, a Critical Research Studies Faculty at The NYI Institute of Cultural, Cognitive and Linguistic Studies, New York, and an Affiliated Member of the Global Posthuman Network.
-His latest monographs are Green Academia: Towards Eco-friendly Education Systems (Routledge, 2022), Performing Memories, Weaving Archives: Creolized Cultures across the Indian Ocean (Anthem Press, 2023), and Garbocracy: Towards a Great Human Collapse (Peter Lang, 2025).
-His research interests are posthumanism, decolonial studies, environmental studies, critical race studies, critical diaspora studies, culinary epistemologies, and critical diversity literacy.
-He can be reached at www.sayandey.com